spham395/05-Python-Programming/02_Data_Types/lab2a.md

 * {'one':1}​
 * 5j​

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/02_Data_Types/02_numbers.md" rel="Continue to Next Topic"> Continue to Next Topic </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/02_Data_Types/02_numbers.md" rel="Continue to Labs 2b and 2c"> Continue to Labs 2b and 2c </a>